JamieCook1517/Portfolio/README.md

 ### Musical Instruments

-My latest portfolio project which specialises in my heritage and origination as a music-based student and will also have updates and new content in the coming months.
+A portfolio project which specialises in my heritage and origination as a music-based student and will also have updates and new content in the coming months.

 This program is a software which displays texts of the sounds of various musical instruments that are built using Object-Oriented Programming (OOP).
 With the program you can stage many possible combinations of text sounds and save them into a document, drafting rough ideas for a real-life music composition/piece.